 Multidisciplinary Orthopedic Oncology Team

-Our surgeons work with a large team that consists of medical oncologists, radiation oncologists, pathologists, musculoskeletal radiologists and integrative medicine specialists.
+Our surgeons work with a large team specializing in medical oncology, radiation oncology, pathology, musculoskeletal radiology and integrative medicine.
 We also have a nurse navigator on staff, who helps guide patients through the treatment process and provides referrals to support resources when needed.
 For maximum convenience, all of our specialists are available on the Morristown Medical Center campus, eliminating the need to travel to multiple offices.

 Types of Tumors and Cancers Treated